 Finally, in 2017, the first person was convicted, and the perpetrator's brother accepted a plea deal in 2018.
 Seven years after her initial disappearance, the unsolved case was closed, Holly's body was laid to rest.

 Before peace and justice were served to the Bobo family, there was an unusually long interval of time in which rumors and theories abounded.
 The strange events surrounding Bobo’s disappearance and demise triggered multiple theories about what really happened - from fantastical tales of a young woman being targeted by the government, to more straightforward stories focusing on a local police force in over its head with a grisly investigation.
 The way the case dragged on, it seemed unlikely that the conclusion would satisfy everyone.

 Despite the still-tragic and painfully long ending to the case, the Bobo family now has some closure as the guilty parties received jail time.

 Who Was Holly Bobo Talking To Before She Disappeared?

-The timeline surrounding Holly's murder begins on the morning of April 13, 2011, with Holly's brother, Clint, seeing her outside talking with someone he assumed to be her boyfriend, Drew Scott.
+The timeline surrounding Holly's disappearance begins on the morning of April 13, 2011, with Holly's brother, Clint, seeing her outside talking with someone he assumed to be her boyfriend, Drew Scott.
 Clint said that it looked like they were kneeling down and having a heated argument, with the man he thought was Drew doing most of the talking.
-Clint recalled, "The only words I could make out from here were Holly saying, 'No, why?'"
+Clint recalled: "The only words I could make out from here were Holly saying, 'No, why?'"

 What Was In The Bucket?